ethereum-optimism/optimism/specs/fault-dispute-game.md

 Claims assert an [output root][g-output-root] or the state of the FPVM at a given instruction.
 This is represented as `ClaimHash`, a `bytes32` representing either an [output root][g-output-root] or a commitment to the last VM state in a trace.
-A FDG is initialized with an output root that corresponds to the state of L2 at a given L2 block number, and execution trace subgames are initialized with a claim that commits to the entire execution trace between two conseuctive output roots (a block `n -> n+1` state transition).
+A FDG is initialized with an output root that corresponds to the state of L2 at a given L2 block number, and execution trace subgames at `SPLIT_DEPTH + 1` are initialized with a claim that commits to the entire execution trace between two consecutive output roots (a block `n -> n+1` state transition).
 As we'll see later, there can be multiple claims, committing to different output roots and FPVM states in the FDG.

 ### DAG